fickludd/dinosaur/README.md

 Getting started with Dinosaur
 =============================

-To run Dinosaur `Java 1.6` or greater is needed.
+To run Dinosaur `Java 1.8` or greater is needed (For Dinosaur versions up to 1.1.4, `Java 1.6` or higher is needed).
 The only required input data is the MS data in the mzML-format.
 We recommend using ProteoWizard to produce the mzML.

 Dinosaur can be acquired either by downloading a pre-compiled release (click the Release tag), or by downloadning the source and compiling.